 What Is Economy 7?

 Economy 7, called White Meter in Scotland, is a differentiated management tariff that allows the price per unit to vary with consumption.
-Provided to consumer through special meters, it can lower your utility bill if you have the necessary timers to control the heaters and appliances that will work during the night.
+Provided to the consumer through special meters, it can lower your utility bill if you have the necessary timers to control the heaters and appliances that will work during the night.
 No matter that it depends on your tariff, region and usage, Economy 7 is an optimal solution for your household only if you use about 50% of your electricity during the night.

-You should also keep in mind that you will be able to use Economy 7 with some heating solutions like storage heaters and heat pumps as well as a number of kitchen appliances like tumble dryer, washing machine and dishwasher.
+You should also keep in mind that you will be able to use Economy 7 with some heating solutions like storage heaters and heat pumps as well as a number of kitchen appliances like a tumble dryer, washing machine and dishwasher.
 Before switching to Economy 7, ask yourself if it makes sense based on your usage and needs.
 Further, if your kitchen appliances are modern and designed to save electricity, Economy 7 might not be the best option for you.

 One of the reasons is that Economy 7 customers get higher day rates than those on Standard tariff.
 Therefore, check eligibility and compare prices to other tariffs in your region.
 Find out whether Economy 7 is a good solution in your particular case before switching.